Mexican Corn Cakes

 - 1/2 cup grated cotija cheese

-- 2 cups coarsely chopped fresh (from about 2 large ears) or frozen unthawed corn kernels
+- 2 cups coarsely chopped fresh or frozen corn kernels (about 2 ears)

 - 3/4 to 1 cup warm water (110 degrees)

-- Whisk together masa harina, flour, baking powder, and salt.
-Stir in cheese and corn.
-Stirring constantly, add water, 1/4 cup at a time, just until mixture holds together.
+Whisk together masa harina, flour, baking powder, and salt in a medium bowl.
+Stir in cheese and corn kernels.
+Add water, 1/4 cup at a time, stirring after each addition until mixture holds together.